-Generic Name: acetaminophen
+Generic name: acetaminophen

-Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, powder for solution, solution, suppository, suspension, syrup, tablet, tablet chewable, tablet disintegrating, tablet effervescent, tablet extended release
+Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, solution, suppository, suspension, tablet, tablet chewable, tablet disintegrating, tablet extended release.
+Other dosage forms:

-You should check with your doctor immediately if any of these side effects occur when taking acetaminophen:Rare
+Check with your doctor immediately if any of the following side effects occur while taking acetaminophen:

 - Bloody or black, tarry stools

 - fever with or without chills (not present before treatment and not caused by the condition being treated)